naf1ss/Sami_SoccerPotentialNationalTeam/README.md

-# Sami_SoccerPotentialNationalTeam
-# 🧠 Predicting National Team Selection in Soccer (2023–24 Season)
+# Predicting National Team Selection in Soccer (2023–24 Season)

 This project aims to predict whether a professional soccer player will be selected for their national team based on club-level performance metrics using logistic regression.